poorting/nfdump2clickhouse/README.md

   -b basedir            Base directory to watch for nfdump files -d database.table     Database and table to use, specified as <db>.<table>.
+                        Default is test.testflows if not specified --host host           Clickhouse hostname.
+                        Default is localhost
+  -u user, --user user  Username for clickhouse-client to use for authenticating to clickhouse.
+                        Default is not to use any username (equal to the 'default' user) -p password, --password password
+                        Password for clickhouse-client to use for authenticating to clickhouse.
-                        Default is test.testflows if not specified -j # of workers       Number of workers (processes) to start for conversion.
+                        Default is not to use any password (the default user is passwordless) -j # of workers       Number of workers (processes) to start for conversion.
                         Defaults to 1 if not specified.
   -f flowsrc            Additional flowsrc name stored in the flowsrc column